gwax/www-gwax/posts/2004/07/insufferably-pleasing-haircut.rst

 :tags: waksman

 I continue to be insufferably pleased with my mohawk.
-The general reponse of other people has been favorable and I haven't had to put up with much negative response, which is good because I like the haircut for me and don't much want to deal with other people that feel otherwise.
+The general response of other people has been favorable and I haven't had to put up with much negative response, which is good because I like the haircut for me and don't much want to deal with other people that feel otherwise.
 Maintenance is a pain, as I have to shave the sides of my